Prandr/XDMA_Tutorial/README.md

 All interfaces are accessed with `write`, `read`, `lseek`, `pwrite`, `pread` system calls as appropriate.
 See following sections for specifics for each device.
 C Library functions from `stdio.h` like `fread` should be avoided, as they can cause undesireable side effects.
 Note that the Linux kernel limits file operations to ~2 GB.
 The driver provides a way to circumvent this limitation for DMA devices by allowing to [submit the DMA transfer requests over `ioctl` system call](#dma-transfers-with-ioctl).

+XDMA IP Core manages DMA transfers on descriptor level.
+The practical reprecussion of this is that the transfer progress is reported in terms of the number completed descriptors.
+The driver tries to make the best of it in the case of a partial transfers (because of a timeout or a caught signal) by returning the amount of data in the completed descriptors, which would be very likely less, than the actual transferred amount.
+There is unfortunately no way to find out the latter, unless the application has a way to differentiate meaningful data.
+If not, the data transferred beyond reported amount is effectively lost and the FPGA logic might require a reset to bring it into a known state.
+Therefore, it is _strongly recommended not to rely on timeouts_ in normal operation and treat them as an error condition.

 ## Software Access to AXI Stream Blocks

 **AXI4-Stream** is designed for continuous throughput.